 You also have to visit OC Tanner’s fine jewelry store and say hi to Liz Wood.
 The history of OC Tanner is even more beautiful than its fine jewelry selection.
 My friend Auco and I were in there for an hour listening to Liz regale us with Obert Clark Tanner philanthropic stories, many of which had impacted her and her family personally — he was passionate about giving single mothers jobs and assistance.
 My favorite tidbit about OC Tanner is the stipulation he put in his will that the board of directors of his massive estate keep his jewelry store open, even when it doesn’t turn a profit, which it often hasn’t.
 He adored beauty and didn’t want anyone messing with his pretty things.

 Where To Park In Park City During The Sundance Film Festival

 With 55,000 extra people in town, knowing where to park is an essential travel tip if you have a car.
-Once you get to the heart of Park City, go towards Park City Town Hall to park in Swede Alley Garage (325 Swede Alley) — all day for $30.
+Once you get to the heart of Park City, go towards Park City Town Hall to park in Swede Alley Garage (325 Swede Alley) — all day for $30 (Might cost more this year).
 You drive up a hill to get to the entrance at 408 Marsac Avenue (the street turns into UT-224, both are the correct street).
 Once you park, take the stairs down to Swede Alley to the bustling streets.